© Esplanade in Bad Ischl mit Baumallee, Fluss Traun im Vordergrund, markante Häuserfassaden und Kirchturm, Berge im Hintergrund

 Imperial Bad Ischl

-Here you can find out interesting facts about the imperial family in Bad Ischl and the annual celebrations surrounding the birthday of Emperor Franz Joseph I on August 18th.
+Here you can find interesting facts about the imperial family in Bad Ischl and the annual celebrations surrounding the birthday of Emperor Franz Joseph I on 18 August.

-Emperor Friedrich III elevated Ischl to the status of a market in 1466, while Emperor Maximilian I confirmed the granting of a coat of arms in 1514.
+Emperor Frederick III elevated Ischl to a market town in 1466, while Emperor Maximilian I confirmed the granting of a coat of arms in 1514.
 Emperor Ferdinand I opened the underground mining of the Ischl salt mine in 1563.

-With a lot of charm, a little nostalgia and a healthy pinch of ironic entertainment, the imperial town serves up a colourful cocktail of hospitable festive mood around the birthday of Emperor Franz Joseph.
+With lots of charm, a little nostalgia and a healthy pinch of ironic entertainment, the imperial town serves up a colourful cocktail of hospitable festive cheer around the birthday of Emperor Franz Joseph I.

-Every year, many celebrities from the worlds of sport, art, politics, business and society are spotted around picturesque Bad Ischl in Lederhosen and Dirndl.
-Numerous traditional clubs, music bands, regimental delegations, rifle companies and many more mingle with the well-wishers every year.
+Numerous traditional clubs, bands, regimental delegations, rifle companies and much more mingle with the well-wishers every year.